OpenMLOPs/MultiContainerMlflow/README.md

    SUBISSUE -3 mlruns was not found
    SOLUTION -3 Added persistent volume to pod and created mount path to be referred by mlflow server

-3. ISSUE 3 - Oauth for URL

-# Step 3: Log models and details on deployed mlflowtracking server on docker-desktop/openshift sandbox using MlFlow projects pipeline running on my local system

-# Step 4: Log models and details on deployed mlflowtracking server on docker-desktop/openshift sandbox using MlFlow projects pipeline running on dockerdesktop/openshift

-# Step 5: Shift mysql to localhost and connect with it using phpmyadmin container

 # Useful Links

 1.  https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach